"... he that breaks a thing to find out what it is

 Deinopis sp, female.
 Guana Island, British Virgin Islands.

 Although by far most araneomorph spiders are harmless to humans, the Antilles have their share of dangerously venomous forms.
-Several species of the genus Latrodectus (including the widespread black widow, L. mactans) are found in the region.
+Some species of the genus Latrodectus (including the widespread black widow, L. mactans) are found in the region.
 Several species of Loxosceles (the genus that includes the equally infamous brown recluse) also inhabit some of these islands.

 The family Theridiidae contains some highly venomous species.